kotlalokeshwari098/RAG-Based-AI-Tutor/client/README.md

 ## 📖 Project Overview

 The frontend provides an intuitive interface for users to upload PDFs and interact with an AI assistant.
-Built with React and TypeScript, it features a clean, ChatGPT-like UI with real-time messaging and image display capabilities.
+Built with React and TypeScript, it features a clean, ChatGPT-like UI with messaging and image display capabilities.

 ## ✨ Features

 ### Core Features
 - 📤 **Drag & Drop Upload**: Easy PDF file upload with visual feedback
-- 💬 **Chat Interface**: Real-time conversation with AI assistant
+- 💬 **Chat Interface**: Conversation with AI assistant
 - 🖼️ **Inline Images**: Display relevant diagrams with answers
 - ⚡ **Loading States**: Smooth transitions and loading indicators
 - 📱 **Responsive Design**: Works seamlessly on all devices
 - 🎨 **Modern UI**: Clean, minimalistic design with Tailwind CSS

 ### Pages
-- **Upload Page** (`/`): PDF upload interface
+- **Upload Page** (`/upload`): PDF upload interface
 - **Chat UI** (`/chat/:id`): Interactive Q&A interface

 ### UI Components